deBabbbe/CsUnitTestHelper/README.md

 ## string GenerateRandomString()

-Creates a random string with chars from A-Z with 10 chars
+Creates a random string with chars from A-z with 10 chars

 ## string GenerateRandomString(int numberOfCharacters)

-Creates a random string with chars from A-Z with n chars
+Creates a random string with chars from A-z with n chars

 ## List<T> GenerateRandomList<T>(Func<T> Generator, int numberOfElements)